atreyasha/monix/docs/develop.md

     3.  add a hook to convert all optional (non-true) orphans to explicit packages -\> or at least to check them after each upgrade -\> `pacman -Qttdq`

-3. Backup

-    1.  reduce size of `personal` directory to keep only important data

-    2.  optimize an elegant and portable backup scheduling of the `personal` directory

-    3.  perhaps use tarballs with `rsync` to ensure only relevant data is updated

-    4.  think of separating important and unimportant data -\> only back up the important data

-    5.  organize drive to ensure backups all make good sense